rpcpool/yellowstone-faithful/docs/README.md

 Using B2 object storage service and the Hetzner node recommended above your costs:

 - servers: €500/month per processor node
-- object storage: > 1300$ month: which includes CAR + split file + index storage
+- object storage: over 1300$/month when it's all done: which includes CAR + split file + index storage

 ## Dashboards

 create-cars.sh is creating .prom files in `/var/lib/node_exporter/`, so by having node exporter running and being scraped (Prometheus) you can monitor the car generation progress on Grafana .

-Import dashboard.yml in this directory into grafana, update the variable with your node names (or use a query instead).
+Import dashboard.yml in this directory into Grafana, update the variable with your node names (or use a query instead).

 ## Gotchas

 1. In some cases the script won't find the required snapshots, you'll need to find and download all required snapshots and run radiance.
 2. First 8 epochs are missing bounds.txt file so you may need to do it manually.
 3. Around epoch 32 there was a change in `shred revision`, depending on what snapshot you use you may need to adjust `SHRED_REVISION_CHANGE_EPOCH` (currently set at 32, but could be 24)
-3. Create cars tries to use download_ledgers_gcp.py to pull snapshots from EU region only, if it can't find you'll need to run it manually `download_ledgers_gcp.py <epoch> <ap|us>`` to find the required snapshots in the other regions and run radiance with the necessary parameters.
+3. Create cars tries to use download_ledgers_gcp.py to pull snapshots from EU region only, if it can't find you'll need to run it manually `download_ledgers_gcp.py <epoch> <ap|us>` to find the required snapshots in the other regions and run radiance with the necessary parameters.